panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 }, [object]);
 ```

-Avoid using objects as dependencies, but stick to use a specific properties with primitive values:
+Avoid using objects as dependencies, but use the object property values directly as dependencies:

 ```javascript
 useEffect(() => {